 See more Windows, doors & conservatories paint and treatments

-This Midnight blue wood paint has been specially designed to give a durable and long-lasting satin finish on exterior smooth wood.
+This Spring green wood paint has been specially designed to give a durable and long-lasting satin finish on exterior smooth wood.
 Simply apply with a brush and leave for 1 hour to dry - a great way to give the surfaces additional protection.
 Covers up to 21m² per litre on average.

 - Suitable for Wood